Skip to content

 Power & renewable energy

 We need to act fast to cut our greenhouse gas emissions, and to do that we need more low-carbon renewable energy.
-We’re working to see these new renewable energy projects done well, in a way that minimises impacts on landscapes, and makes sure that the rural communities who host wind turbines or solar farms get to keep the money these schemes generate.
+We want to see these new renewable energy projects done well, in a way that minimises impacts on landscapes.
+It is also important that schemes designed to harvest wind and solar energy are only permitted if they are supported by the rural communities most directly affected.

 Read our Position statement – Onshore wind turbines, solar farms and pylons